imazen/resizer-web/content/docs/faq.md

 I have a bundle with ImageResizer, but I see it's no longer available for sale.
 What gives?
 : Bundles were discontinued in February 2013, although all bundle purchases are still valid.
 You can find out any information you need about bundles [here](/plugins/bundles).

+I have a question about a license.
+: Check out our store's own [faq page](https://store.imazen.io/faq) for questions on licenses.

+I just bought ImageResizer.
+When do I get my license key/special download link?
+: We do not currently use license keys, require different DLLs, or have any kind of DRM system in place.
+However, the purchase of a license is still necessary in order to be in compliance with our license terms and copyright law.

 ##Resizing Tasks

 How do I auto-crop a certain distance or percentage away from an edge, instead of centering?